 What to do when your child ruins everyone’s day with tantrums and outbursts?
 Learn how to turn a bad day around and embrace your child’s temperament.

-An SSBE reader wrote how her daughter seemed disagreeable nearly all the time, crying and throwing a tantrum every day.
-Her emotional dial was set to extreme, with every response an outburst.
-Once in a while she complied, but on most days, she was defiant and rude.
+Does it feel like your child seems disagreeable nearly all the time, crying and throwing a tantrum every day?
+Her emotional dial is set to extreme, with every response an outburst.
+Once in a while she’ll comply, but on most days, she’s defiant and rude.

-It can be frustrating when one person in the family seems to have the power to ruin everyone’s day.
+In short, she’s the one person in the family with the power to ruin everyone’s day.

 When your child ruins everyone’s day

 The first step in being on the same side?
-Show empathy for her emotions.
+Show empathy for your child’s emotions.
 Don’t launch into a lecture or bend to her every demand.
-Start with saying what she’s feeling and how difficult it must be.
+Instead, start with acknowledging what she’s feeling and how difficult it must be for her.

-If she screams, don’t scream right back, tell her to go to her room or even appease her.
+If she screams, don’t scream back and tell her to go to her room—and don’t even try to appease her.
 Instead, acknowledge her frustration.
 You might say, “You seem mad.
 I would feel mad too if we had to leave right when I was having fun.”

 You’ll likely notice a shift in her behavior.
 She may have been gearing up for another argument, but instead, she’ll soften, surprised to feel heard.
 She’ll feel safe in your calmness instead of spiraling down into more misbehavior.

 The best reassurance for her?
 She realizes that her behavior hasn’t scared you off.
 That you’ll love her no matter what, screaming and everything.